Academics

 Our curriculum develops the essential skills of responsible leadership, with a comprehensive appreciation for the principles and values upon which the legal system rests in order to successfully impact society in a morally, ethically, and responsible way.

-Setting the foundation of the program, freshman and sophomore students take classes in Leadership in the Franciscan Tradition, Public Speaking, Criminal Justice, World and US History, and Latin, French or Spanish.
+Setting the foundation of the program, freshman and sophomore students take classes in Leadership in the Franciscan Tradition, Public Speaking, Criminal Justice, World and US History, and French or Spanish.

 Creating an appreciation for the moral and ethical values of the legal system, juniors and seniors take courses in Government, Civil Discourse and Debate, Civil Rights Laws and Policies, Global Issues, and Leadership and Social Justice.
 Between junior and senior year, students will participate in an internship program where they will be exposed to law and leadership in a real-world setting.
-A culmination of the program takes place senior year with a capstone project in which students incorporate research, writing and presentation of a topic related to one of the major issues covered throughout the program.
+A conclusion of the program takes place senior year with a culmination project in which students incorporate research, writing and presentation of a topic related to one of the major issues covered throughout the program.

 Extra-Curricular Involvement